Harold F. Cherniss: The Riddle of the Early Academy (1945)

-Cherniss concluded: "The external evidence for the nature of the Academy in Plato's time is extremely slight …"
+Cherniss concluded: "The external evidence for the nature of the Academy in Plato's time is extremely slight."

 Post-War work and the Cherniss–Owen Debate

-Leonardo Taran summarized Cherniss's later work:
+Leonardo Tarán summarized Cherniss' later work:

-Cherniss's own work after the Second World War was in breadth and quality as exact, remarkable, and original as his earlier work.
+Cherniss' own work after the Second World War was in breadth and quality as exact, remarkable, and original as his earlier work.
 Part of it took the form of long and detailed book-reviews which constitute short monographs containing important and original research.
 He also published several long and masterly articles.
 Four of these, on Plato's Timaeus, could by themselves form a monograph, and are probably the most distinguished and important work on Plato done within the last forty years.

 Herm of Plato.
 The Greek inscription reads 'Plato [son] of Ariston, Athenian' (Rome, Capotiline Museum, 288).